How To Remove Leaves From Gravel (without removing the gravel too)

 Our house sits next to a huge old oak tree.
 Every autumn, it spews out a deluge of leaves and acorns.
 If we don't keep on top of all the leaves, it builds up, and the job of tidying becomes pretty big and annoying.

-We have leaves all over the driveway and the lawn, including the gravelled area pictured above.
-The worse place to deal with the leaves is the gravelled area.
+We have leaves all over the driveway and the lawn, including the gravel area pictured above.
+It’s the worst place to deal with the leaves because it is far too easy to end up removing the gravel along with the leaves.

 If you value peace and quiet as you tend to your garden, rakes will be the best option for you.
-Go for one with a flexible head that can gently tickle the ground, rather churn it up.
+Go for one with a flexible head that can gently tickle the ground, rather than churn it up.

 If you prefer a mechanical option, make sure your machine has a low enough setting so that you don't dislodge too much of the gravel at the same time.